UWOrbital/OBC-firmware/docs/src/content/docs/getting-started/build-obc.md

     ```shell
     cd obc/tools/python/
     ```
-4. Run the app `app_update.py` script specifying a usb port and the absolute file path.
-The following is an example for linux.
+4. Run the app `app_update.py` script specifying a USB port and the absolute file path.
+The following are some examples.
     ```shell
+    # On Linux and WSL
-    python3 app_update.py /dev/ttyS0 ~/Desktop/dev/OBC-firmware/build_arm/OBC-firmware.bin
+    python3 app_update.py /dev/ttyS0 ~/OBC-firmware/build_arm/OBC-firmware.bin

+    # On Linux and WSL
+    python3 app_update.py /dev/ttyUSB0 ~/OBC-firmware/build_arm/OBC-firmware.bin
     ```
     :::note
     The bootloader sends messages through the UART port so if the first string that the script displays is not 'Erase Successful' or the script is takes more than 1 second to start, re-run the script.
+Hopefully this is addressed in the future!
     :::
 5. Wait for the script to flash and the board should jump to app within 2 seconds of when flashing is completed.
 If not check the error that is being logged to UART and try again!